tndatacommons/tndata_backend/tndata_backend/goals/api_docs/actionviewset_v1.md

-"""A Behavior Action (aka an *Action*) is a concrete action that an person can perform.
+"""An Action is a concrete action that an person can perform.

 Each Action object contains the following:

 * id: The unique database identifier for the action
-* behavior: The [Behavior](/api/behaviors/) to which the action belongs
 * sequence_order: The order in which actions should be displayed/performed (if any)
 * title: A unique, Formal title.
 Use this to refer to this item.
 * title_slug: A url-friendly version of title.